hirak99/dupefi/README.md

 cp -l /path/to/f2 /path/to/f2copy1
 cp -l /path/to/f2 /path/to/f2copy2
 ```
 If desired, you can copy the output to a bash script and execute it.
+Below is an
+example that hard links all duplicate files.

 ```bash
 # WARNING: If you follow this example, existing attributes of replaced